 The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

-It’s something you may be used to riding without, but after spending a few weeks with one, it feels totally alien to not have it on you – which is the state you should be aiming for.
+You may be used to riding without it, but after spending a few weeks with one, it feels alien not to have it on you – which is the state you should be aiming for.

 Best in class back protection for an insert